-4 Technological Integration
+4. Technological Integration

 Most of the initial challenges that we are facing with this project have been addressed in previous capstone teams.
-Even so, these past iterations have not been successful in their entirety; some issues that still need to be resolved include modelling triaxial ellipsoids and a functional GUI.
-So it is important for us to be forthright and honest with our expectations for the implementation of these technologies.
+However, some issues that still need to be resolved include modelling triaxial ellipsoids and implementing a functional GUI.
+So, it is important for us to be forthright and honest with our expectations for the implementation of these technologies.

-4.2 Current Integration Issues
+Current Integration Issues

-The module for modelling triaxial ellipsoids was not successfully implemented in the previous iteration of this project, so this is one of our biggest priorities this semester.
-This issue may cause us to rewrite a decent amount of their code, and may be one of the biggest starting hurdles of this project.
+The module for modeling triaxial ellipsoids was not successfully implemented in the previous iteration of this project; so, this is one of our biggest priorities this semester.
+This issue may result in a significant rewrite of a decent amount of their code, and may be one of the biggest starting hurdles of this project.
 We must make sure that any changes that we make to the existing module will not affect its compatibility with the rest of the program.

-Similar to the triaxial ellipsoid problem, the previous iteration of this project does not have a successful GUI implementation.
-The reasons for this are not entirely known, but basing it off of their own documentation, we are taking this into consideration as we attempt to integrate one ourselves.
-Our concerns about implementing a GUI is that we are not sure if it will successfully integrate with the rest of the program since we do not have a successful predecessor GUI in a previous iteration to refer to.
+Furthermore, the previous iteration of this project does not have a successful GUI implementation.
+It is not entirely known why it was not implemented successfully, but we are taking into consideration the efforts of the previous team.
+One of our concerns with implementing a GUI is that we are not sure if it will successfully integrate with the rest of the program since we do not have a successful predecessor GUI in a previous iteration to base our expectations on.
 Although the platform agnostic approach of wxWidgets is beneficial, the Licht architecture is something we are not completely familiar with yet.
 As a result, we are not completely sure if it will integrate with the rest of the program.
 However, we are confident that we can build a quality prototype and that development won't be stunted by ineffective API architecture.